What is change?

 Lewin gives the following tip: You have to involve the participants!
-Take them to the side of change.
-Arouse a fascination for the state that is reached by the change.
-Or achieve the realization that the change makes sense because the current state is not tenable.
-For this one must first “unfreezing”, ie defrost.
-No one throws a frozen dish directly into the pan and turns to maximum flame.
-It is just as wrong to simply enforce a process and expect those affected to make friends with accomplished facts.
-The participants must be made clear why the situation is changed.
+Win them over.
+Fascinate them.
+Or make them come to realize that the change makes sense because the current state is not tenable.
+For this, one must first “unfreeze”, i.e. defrost.
+Just as no one throws a frozen dish directly into the pan and then turns to the maximum flame, it is just as wrong to simply enforce a process and expect those affected to rejoice over the accomplished facts.
+The participants must need to understand why the situation has to be changed.

 Once the condition has thawed, the movement can begin.
 Now it is possible to change.
 Here new concepts can be tried out, new attitudes can be taken.
 As a rule, the system performance drops slightly during this period.
 Once the desired changes have been implemented, the state must be frozen again.
 This re-freezing process is important in order to convert change into lasting solutions.
 The process is now complete and stability is created for the innovations to reach their potential.